Learn how to make smoked swordfish on ANY grill or smoker!

 Option 2: Use a Grill Basket or Grill Mat

-While swordfish is a heartier and meatier piece of fish, it is still seafood, and may need to be handled a little more delicately than say a big new york strip or ribeye.
+While swordfish is a heartier and meatier piece of fish, it is still seafood, and may need to be handled a little more delicately than say a big New York strip or ribeye.

 You may be more successful if you place the smoked swordfish steaks in a grill basket rather than directly on the grill grates.